-Engaging with the child and their family, in their community, is critical.
-Whilst services may have a role to play in most cases, their involvement will cease whilst families and communities, in the main, have a stronger longer-term influence.
+Engaging with the child and their family in their community is critical.
+Although services may have a role to play, in most cases their involvement will eventually cease, whilst families and communities often have a stronger longer-term influence.
 Family engagement is described by Justice for Families (2015, p.
 6) as "a meaningful partnership with families and youth at every level of the agency and system...[where] families are truly valued, and when they are appreciated as experts and critical stakeholders in the shaping of positive outcomes."
-Research suggests that family empowerment is a mediator of family-centred support and positive outcomes (Damen, Scholte, Vermulst, van Steensel, & Veerman, 2021; Graves & Shelton, 2007).

-We also must recognise that often there are significant expectations placed upon parents by services to supervise and monitor their children, especially in the context of alternative measures.
-The parents' backgrounds and experience of services, either in their own life or in relation to their child, must be understood to ensure engagement is done in a manner that does not compound previous traumas, and is non-judgemental and supportive.
-Often a parent's experience of trauma and adversity does not shape how services engage with them as this is overshadowed by the service's desire to act in the best interests of the child; they fail to realise that engaging parents in a more meaningful way is more aligned with the best interests of the child.
+Practitioners must also recognise that there are often significant expectations placed upon parents by services to supervise and monitor their children, especially in the context of alternative measures.
+The parents' backgrounds and experience of services must be understood to ensure engagement is undertaken in a manner that does not compound previous traumas, and is non-judgemental and supportive.
+Often a parent's experience of trauma and adversity is not fully considered and thus fail to shape how services engage with them, with services' immediate focus on the best interests of the child often overshadowing consideration of parental experiences.
+In doing so, they fail to realise that engaging parents in a more meaningful way can better align with the best interests of the child.

-Engaging meaningfully with families entails more than providing information, explaining things, and supporting them to understand what can often be a complex and confusing process.
-Although these are essential, working with families goes beyond this; we should seek their input on what they think will be beneficial, fully including family members and the child in the development of any intervention or action plan.
-"Family engagement begins with a fundamental belief that all families care for their children, have strengths that can be built upon and can be engaged and empowered.
-Family engagement is not about one single policy or practice or program, rather it lives in the culture of an organization and its evidence is seen in how families are treated and partnered with at a systemic level."
-(Justice for Families, 2015, p.
+However, engaging meaningfully with families entails more than providing information, explaining things, and supporting them in understanding what can often be a complex and confusing process.
+Although these are essential, working with families goes beyond this; practitioners should seek their opinion on what they think will be beneficial, fully including family members and the child in the development of any intervention or action plan.
+As one study states, "family engagement begins with a fundamental belief that all families care for their children, have strengths that can be built upon and can be engaged and empowered.
+Family engagement is not about one single policy or practice or program, rather it lives in the culture of an organization and its evidence is seen in how families are treated and partnered with at a systemic level" (Justice for Families, 2015, p.
 6).

-This approach to engagement with families can be challenging, especially where parents have their own negative experiences with services such as welfare, justice, or both; this can present as unwillingness to engage but is more reflective of a lack of trust -family members might feel unable, rather than unwilling.
-Professionals can often get stuck in a need for compliance that becomes the only focus; when sought in an authoritarian manner this is more likely to jeopardise the formation of trusting relationships with either the child or their parents.
+This approach to engagement with families can be challenging, especially where parents have their own negative experiences with services.
+This can present as unwillingness to engage but is more reflective of a lack of trust.
+This may mean that family members might feel unable to engage with service providers, rather than unwilling to.
+Professionals can often focus on a need for compliance that becomes the only focus.
+When this is pursued in an authoritarian manner this is likely to jeopardise the formation of trusting relationships with children, young people or their parents.
 Changing the focus of engagement to include families and parents may be particularly challenging for services at pinch points, where timeframes are limited, such as a child appearing from custody.
 Particularly in these situations, assessing whether the risk of harm can be managed safely, establishing what is required to do so, and engaging with the child and family must all be completed quickly.
 This has implications for the depth and breadth of engagement, and the type of assessment that can be completed, with fewer family members involved over a shorter period.
-This is a prime example of where the stark differences between children and adults are not consistently reflected in process or practice: children get pushed through processes that are not designed with their rights or needs in mind, and which are thus not fit to meet those rights and needs.
+This is a prime example of where the stark differences between children and adults are not consistently reflected in process or practice; children get pushed through processes that are not designed with their rights or needs in mind, and which are thus not fit to meet those rights and needs.